 1 cup grated Kefalotiri cheese

 - Start making your filling.
 In a heavy sauce pan, saute your onions, garlic, bay leaves, some salt for about 10 minutes, until the onions are soft and translucent.
-Now add your eggplant pulp and saute for another 5 minutes.
-Stir in the ground beef and and saute until browned.
-Add your wine, tomato sauce, oregano, parsley, dried basil and simmer until thick.
+Now add ground beef and and saute until browned.
+Add your wine, tomato sauce, oregano, parsley and simmer until thick.
 Adjust seasoning with salt and pepper.
 In about 30-45 minutes you should have a thick sauce.
 Stir in your cinnamon and set aside.

 - Make your Bechamel Sauce and reserve .

 - You should have your eggplant halves in a roasting pan.
 Use a ladle to press down into the eggplants to make a cradle out of each.
 Sprinkle some cheese on the bottoms, then spoon in the meat sauce into each cavity.
 Now spoon the bechamel sauce over the meat sauce and top with grated cheese.
 Bake in a pre-heated 375F oven for approx. 30 minutes.
 The tops should be a nice golden-brown.